Tautulli/Tautulli/API.md

 ```
 Required parameters:
-    section_id (str):               The id of the Plex library section, OR
+    section_id (str):               The section id of the Plex library, OR
+    user_id (str):                  The user id of the Plex user

 Optional parameters:
     None